andyinabox/helen-of/README.md

 ----

  - [x] Face rotation
+ - [ ] Add fader for multiple parameters in "zooming"
  - [ ] Add "crossfade" to avg shader
  - [ ] Slow it down!
 Or variable speed
  - [ ] Threaded image loading